 No. Your certification is issued based on your tutor-marked assignments.

 No. Everything you need is included in the price!

 You will send your assignments to your personal course tutor for them to mark and return to you.
-On successful completion of the course you will be awarded your certification proving your knowledge of Canine Science.
+On successful completion of the course, you will be awarded your Canine Science Level 3 Certificate of Achievement.